ckbox-io/ckbox-examples/token/README.md

 npm start
 ```

 Sample will be available at http://localhost:4137.
+Use following credentials to log in:

 ```
 Login: ckbox